wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/amazon/wazuh_server_rpm_amazon.rst

 Install Wazuh server on Amazon Linux from packages
 ==================================================

-For Amazon Linux 1 and 2, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.
+For Amazon Linux 1 or greater, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.

 .. note:: All the commands described below need to be executed with root user privileges.